 The Lend RO operation is used by the DRM Requester to do Lending of a RO.
 This operation MUST take place using a SAC.
 This operation MUST NOT be performed if the DRM Requester's certificate does not have an extKeyUsage extension with oma-kp-sceDrmAgent key purpose set or the DRM Agent's certificate does not have an extKeyUsage extension with oma-kp-sceDrmAgent key purpose set (see section A.1).
+The DRM Agent MUST reject the RO if the <signature> element over the <rights> element has been generated by an entity other than an RI or an LRM.
 The following figure illustrates the Lend RO operation.